Credit Score Myths: Things That Actually Don’t Hurt Your Credit

 Fact vs. Fiction: What Won’t Hurt Your Credit Score

-You might be surprised at just how silly some of what we’re about to share are, yet there’s information out there that suggest that they can have a negative effect on your credit score.
+You might be surprised at just how silly some of what we’re about to share are, yet there’s credit score myths out there that suggest that they can have a negative effect on your credit score.
 Let’s dive in:

 - Library fees: Worried that any unpaid library fees will come back to bite you?
 Don’t.
 While such fines can be considered debt, they aren’t reported in the same way that unpaid bills or late payments are.
 Instead, library fines are reported through the municipality that they are due in.
 If they go unpaid for long enough, the fees may go to collections — but it won’t appear on your credit report.